 If the matter cannot be remedied by an academic dean to the satisfaction of the student, and the student would like to seek further recourse, the student should be recommended to the ombudsperson (who is housed in the Student Services Division), as the student has the right to grieve their concern.
-The grievance process is a formal process, which the grievant presents their argument in a written format to a pre-selected grievance committee of faculty, administrators, and students https://www.lasc.edu/paying-for-college/consumer-information
+The grievance process is a formal process, which the grievant presents their argument in a written format to a pre-selected grievance committee of faculty, administrators, and students.